 In May 2016, the Boards requested collaboration with the GNWT to improve water licence (WL) compliancy and the effectiveness of the current licencing process.

 The Sahtu Land and Water Board (SLWB) is updating our distribution lists.
 We request that reviewers on SLWB Distribution List(s) review their contact information on each of our district's lists.
 Please provide us with any updates or changes to the contact information for your organization.

 The Mackenzie Valley Land and Water Board (MVLWB), Sahtu Land and Water Board (SLWB), Gwich’in Land and Water Board (GLWB), and Wek’eezhii Land and Water Board (WLWB) are requesting a statement of qualifications from contractors to supply engineering and scientific support services on an as-and-when needed basis.

-The main body of the Statement of Qualifications is not to exceed 20 pages and the entire submission, including appendices, is not to exceed 90 pages.
+A: The main body of the Statement of Qualifications is not to exceed 20 pages and the entire submission, including appendices, is not to exceed 90 pages.
 CVs of each proposed resource will not exceed 2 pages.
 Responses should include the following: